proycon/homepage/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD Candidate in Natural Language Processing" institution = "Radboud University, Nijmegen" year = "2011-2019"
+  course = "PhD in Natural Language Processing" institution = "Radboud University, Nijmegen" year = "2011-2020"

 [[education.courses]]
   course = "MA in Human Aspects of Information Technology"